ENCCS/sphinx-evita/docs/ref-for-module-authors.md

 ::::

-## All directives
+## Admonitions

-All supported directives are showcased below.
+All supported admonitions are showcased below.
 They are also classified into 5 groups.

 ### Internal

-This is meant for the instructor.
+This is meant for the instructor and meant to be ignored by the learner.

 :::{instructor-note}